ddrscott/ddrscott.site/docs/blog/2023/larry-pierce-aka-dad.md

 ## Fiscally Responsible

 My Dad loved to save money.
-He kept the same wardrobe from his 40s and would only replace articles when they were overwarn, never to have more than could fit into small closet.
-I believe his only real source of new clothing were as gifts.
+He kept the same wardrobe from his 40s and would only replace articles when they were overwarn, never to have more than what could fit into a small closet.
+I believe his only real source of new clothing were from gifts.

 He would try to fix everything himself and with moderate success.
-Our Internet was The Readers Digest Fix-It Yourself Manual and Complete Do-It Yourself Manual.
+Our Internet was "The Readers Digest Fix-It Yourself Manual" and "Complete Do-It Yourself Manual".
 <img src="/images/2023/dad/readers-digest-fix-it-guide.jpg" alt="The Readers Digest Fix-It Yourself Manual and Complete Do-It Yourself Manual" />

 Our Youtube was [This Old House hosted by Bob Vila](https://en.wikipedia.org/wiki/This_Old_House).